DaleB34/Song/README.md

 APCSA Code-along
-Learning how to use classes for the first time
+Learning how to use classes for the first time, coded on IntelliJ